This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Birds don’t always sleep in the same spot each night; they adapt to weather, predators, and food availability.
+- Birds don’t stick to the same sleeping spot every night; they adapt based on weather, food, and predator risks.

 Where Do Birds Sleep at Night